-The Commission's budgeted revenues for Fiscal Year 2022/2023 are expected to be \$79.2 million with expected expenditures to be \$98.9 million.
-These activities will result in an anticipated net decrease of \$19.7 million.
-The beginning fund balance of \$56.9 million is reduced for a reserve of approximately \$5.6 million and a fund balance adjustment for capital and accruals of \$9.3 million with the available total fund balance at June 30, 2023 anticipated to be \$22.2 million.
+The Commission's budgeted revenues for Fiscal Year 2022/2023 are expected to be \$82 million with expected expenditures to be \$103.7 million.
+These activities will result in an anticipated net decrease of \$21.7 million.
+The beginning fund balance of \$56.7 million is reduced for a reserve of approximately \$5.6 million and a fund balance adjustment for accruals (largely pension and OPEB) and capital (anticipated depreciation) of \$9.3 million.
 Fund Balance changes from the prior year to the current year are discussed above.
-Below in Chart 17 - Comparison of Fund Balances by Fund, are the actual (Fiscal Year 2020/2021) and projected (Fiscal Years 2021/2022 and 2022/2023) fund balances for all VCTC's funds for a three-year period.
-Details of the projected Fiscal Year 2022/2023 fund balances are reflected in Table 18 - Budget Summary by Fund.
+Below in Chart 24 - Comparison of Fund Balances by Fund, are the actual Fiscal Year 2020/2021 and projected Fiscal Years 2021/2022 and 2022/2023 fund balances for all VCTC's funds for a three-year period.
+Details of the projected Fiscal Year 2022/2023 fund balances are reflected in Table 20 - Budget Summary by Fund.

-Chart 17 - Comparison of Fund Balances by Fund
+Chart 24 - Comparison of Fund Balances by Fund